bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

     p.circle('x', 'y', legend_group="colname", source=source)

-With this method is used, Python code will see immediately be able to see the individual legend items in ``Legend.items`` property.
-If desired, these items can be re-arranged or modified.
+With this method is used, ther grouping is performed immediately in Python, and subsequent Python code will be able to see the individual legend items in ``Legend.items`` property.
+If desired, these ite can be re-arranged or modified.

 .. bokeh-plot:: docs/user_guide/examples/plotting_legend_group.py
     :source-position: above